-The last 25 percent, generally thirty (30) credits, must be earned at USC Upstate Greenville Campus and/or at the main campus in Spartanburg, in order for a student to graduate from USC Upstate.
+The last 25 percent, generally thirty (30) credits, must be earned at either the USC Upstate Greenville Campus or the USC Upstate Spartanburg Campus, in order for a student to graduate from USC Upstate.
 Academic residency or “in residence” means that students are regularly enrolled in the university.

 If you have been accepted to USC Upstate but did not attend the semester in which you applied, you may update your application for admission for one semester by contacting the admissions office at email@example.com with no fee required.
 If you need update your application for more than one semester from your original application semester, you will need to complete the application online and pay the application fee again.

 If you have previously attended USC Upstate and have not enrolled for at least one major semester and would like attend classes at USC Upstate again, you would need to complete a re-admit application and submit a $10 fee.